Codesee-io/oss-port/README.md

 ### Tag policy

 Final tags are up to the maintainers of OSS Port.
-Your tags may be modified for the benefit of the community and to improve discoverabiity.
+Your tags may be modified for the benefit of the community and to improve discoverability.

+We use title-casing for tags.
+For example: "First-Timer Friendly, Social Activism, C#, JavaScript".

 ### How to remove your project from OSS Port